HSBNE/hsbne.github.com/admin/covid19.md

 ### Hygeine Practices

-* Professional cleaners will be coming onsite biweekly.
+* Professional cleaners will be coming onsite weekly.
 * Members are required to wash hands when:
 	* Entering the site
 	* Before/After eating